atennapel/coc-os/README.md

 - an heterogenous equality type with definitional uniqueness of identity proofs (UIP)
 - booleans with an induction primitive
 - type-in-type
-- descriptions ala "Gentle Art of Levitation"
+- indexed descriptions ala "Gentle Art of Levitation"

 Not yet done:
-- indexed descriptions
 - explicit erasure annotations
 - CEK machine for erased terms
 - hash-based content-addressed references